-- We noted administrative disbursements selected for testing were recorded in the proper period and supported by invoices and/or purchase orders. - We noted expenses for services provided over \$5,000 that were selected for testing were supported by approved contracts. - We noted consistency in documentation of the approval process for administrative expenses tested.
-We noted that these expenses were ordinary and necessary expenses. - We determined that PCL's cumulative administrative expenses were below the maximum amount allowed. - d.
-Grants Overview
+- We noted administrative disbursements selected for testing were recorded in the proper period and supported by invoices and/or purchase orders. - We noted contractual expenses for services provided over \$5,000 that were selected for testing were supported by bids obtained and approved contracts. - We noted consistency in documentation of the approval process for administrative expenses tested.
+We noted that these expenses were ordinary and necessary expenses. - We determined that PCL's cumulative administrative expenses were below the maximum amount allowed.

+d.
+Grants - Overview